Disability Support FAQs

 Can faculty or staff see a student's documentation of disability?

-If it is determined that there is a need to know, documentation can be released to appropriate personnel.
+If DSS determines that there is a need to know, DSS can release documentation.
 This release usually occurs when there is a threat to harm a person or property.

 Can faculty or staff be told what the student's specific disability is?

-No. However, two circumstances warrant faculty/staff DSS to specific information about a student’s disability: The student gives permission to the DSS office to disclose disability to faculty/staff, or it is determined that there is a need to know.
+No. However, two circumstances warrant faculty/staff DSS to specific information about a student’s disability.
+First, the student gives permission to the DSS office to disclose disability to faculty/staff.
+Or, DSS determines that there is a need to know.
 This circumstance usually occurs when there is a threat to harm a person or property.

 How long will the DSS office keep documentation?

-The DSS office keeps documentation for five years after the student has stopped attending Ozarks Technical Community College.
+The DSS office keeps documentation for five years after the student stops attending OTC.

 Can a student or anyone else have a copy of the documentation?

 The DSS office will not release documentation without the student’s permission.
-Releasing documentation is determined on a case-by case basis.
+DSS determines whether to release documentation on a case-by case basis.

 Can the instructor notifications be issued for only one instructor?